 This course explores the highly ambiguous relationship between religion and violence.
 It provides an overview of situations in the world today that are examples of this ambiguous relationship.
 Ethical teachings regarding violence in Judaism, Christianity, and Islam are examined.
 Students are exposed to authors who seek to comprehend violent behavior using explanatory theories.
 Responses to 9/11/2001 written by a Jew, a Christian, and a Muslim are encountered.
 The goal is to allow students in the course to develop an understanding of various dimensions (ethical, social, psychological, political, and theological) of the relationship between religion and violence.

-MALA 71693 - Writing Life: Autobiography as Creative Nonfiction
+MALA 71693 - Creative Writing:Life Writing